 ACS Essentials of Lab Safety for General Chemistry is a 90-minute online course that provides students with the vital concepts of chemical safety and prepares them for their first experiment in the general chemistry lab.

-- Prioritize lab safety as a core competency across a wide range of general chemistry learners.
+- Prioritize lab safety as a core competency across a wide range of learners

-- Increase student awareness of the potential hazards present in the lab and how to assess and minimize the risks from these hazards.
+- Increase the overall awareness of the potential hazards present in the lab

 Trusted Subject Matter Experts